Master of Business Administration Concentration: Cannabis Commercialization

 Cannabis Commercialization Concentration in Rowan's MBA

-An MBA Concentration in Cannabis Commercialization is an ideal option for those that want to expand their career options in or adjacent to the rapidly evolving cannabis industry.
-The rapidly evolving cannabis industry is anticipated to become a multi-billion dollar economic driver across the USA - and beyond.
-Career opportunities related to cannabis are vast, and cross-over talent is in high demand.
-Plant-touching verticals such as cultivation, extraction, manufacturing, and/or retail need experts from other industries to adapt, extend, and expand best practices into the highly regulated cannabis market.
-There is strong and growing demand for ancillary businesses complementing and serving the cannabis industry, with potential career pathways in services such as accounting and tax, finance and banking, data analysis, marketing and branding, supply chain, and human resources.
+Career opportunities related to cannabis are vast, and crossover talent is in high demand.
+Plant-touching verticals, such as cultivation, extraction, manufacturing, and retail, need experts from other industries to adapt, refine, and extend best practices into the highly regulated cannabis market.
+There is a strong and growing demand for ancillary businesses complementing and serving the cannabis industry, with potential career pathways in services such as:

 MBA Curriculum Requirements and Options

-All Rowan MBA students pursue the same 18 credits to satisfy core requirements of the 36-credit curriculum.
-Rowan MBA students also enjoy the freedom of customizing 18 credits to meet career pursuits.
-The flexible, customized 18 credits are pursued via six 3-credit courses: two areas of Concentration or one area of Concentration and three elective courses.
+Rowan MBA students also enjoy the freedom to customize the remaining 18 credits (6 three-credit courses) to meet their individual career pursuits.
+The 18 customizable credits (6 courses) can be arranged to include two areas of concentration or one area of concentration plus three elective courses.

 Cannabis Commercialization Concentration Coursework

-Required Core Coursework - Course codes, Titles and Descriptions
+Required Core Coursework—Course codes, Titles and Descriptions

-ENT 06520 - Evolution of the Cannabis Industry (3 s.h./credits) – Fall 2022 Online
+ENT 06520 - Evolution of the Cannabis Industry (3 s.h./credits) – Online

-ENT 06520 - Evolution of the Cannabis Industry (3 s.h./credits) – Fall 2022 Online
+ENT 06520 - Evolution of the Cannabis Industry (3 s.h./credits) - Online

 This industry analysis course forces students to develop a deep understanding of the cannabis industry, its history, competitive dynamics, opportunities for innovation, and the current business landscape.
 A historical overview will address the origins of cannabis, 19th century legal uses, early prohibition, counterculture, the war on drugs, state medical legalization, new approaches to adult use, and current and potential future federal laws.
-An overview of the cannabis plant will review hemp vs. marijuana as well as products, ingestion methods, and the Endocannabinoid system.
+An overview of the cannabis plant will review hemp vs. marijuana as well as products, ingestion methods, and the endocannabinoid system.
 An overview of laws and regulations will include federal vs. state vs. local, complexities in the system, and provisions relating to medical vs. adult use (recreational).
 Social equity will be focused on from perspectives including the lasting effects of the war on drugs, reinvesting in communities disproportionately impacted, and racial and social justice.
 Key points on cultivation will be reviewed such as plant science, facilities, financials, and regulatory compliance.
 Definitions and examples of business types in categories of plant-touching vs. ancillary will be addressed.
 Drivers of demand will be examined such as medical and adult (recreational) use, health and wellness, current and projected demographics, and genetics of plant strains.
-Analysis of the economics of cannabis will be analyzed including markets across the industry, potential economic impact, public policy implications, and financial barriers to entry.
-Considerations for retail in cannabis will include products, in-store experiences, in person retail and tech-based platforms for ordering and delivery, and social consumption via lounges, concerts, and other public venues.
+Analysis of the economics of cannabis will include markets across the industry, potential economic impact, public policy implications, and financial barriers to entry.
+Considerations for retail in cannabis will include products, in-store experiences, in-person retail and tech-based platforms for ordering and delivery, and social consumption via lounges, concerts, and other public venues.

-ENT 06521 - Business Model Innovation in Cannabis (3 s.h./credits) – Spring 2023 Online
+ENT 06521 - Business Model Innovation in Cannabis (3 s.h./credits) – Online

-ENT 06521 - Business Model Innovation in Cannabis (3 s.h./credits) – Spring 2023 Online
+ENT 06521 - Business Model Innovation in Cannabis (3 s.h./credits) – Online

-Cannabis Commercialization Concentration Elective Coursework
+Cannabis Commercialization Concentration—Elective Coursework

 The Cannabis Commercialization Concentration approaches the cannabis industry from an interdisciplinary perspective.
-Given the critical connections to the sciences and social causes, each student has the opportunity to choose one elective course to align with their own specific interests and career goals related to the cannabis industry.
-While some of the elective options focus directly on cannabis, other courses explore concepts and knowledge bases that are relevant to and in-demand for the cannabis industry.
+Given the critical connections the industry has to business, law, science of cannabis, and the social sciences, students have the opportunity to choose one elective course that aligns with their own specific interests and career goals related to the cannabis industry.

 CANN 03501 - Cannabis Legislation, Regulations, and Policy Evaluation